taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change** by Camille Fournier
 - **Extreme Ownership: How U.S. Navy SEALs Lead and Win** by Jocko Willink, Leif Babin
 - A Elegant Puzzle: System of Engineering Management by Will Larson
 - Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern
+- Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek

+Open Source Organization

+- Working in Public: The Making and Maintenance of Open Source Software by Nadia Eghbal

 For Interview